Epilepsy Awareness at Plants Not Pills CBD

 CBD and Epilepsy

-Today is Purple Day, a chance to spread awareness and understanding of epilepsy, a neurological disorder that affects approximately 3.4 million Americans, including 500,000 children.
+November is Epilepsy Awareness Month, a chance to spread awareness and understanding of epilepsy, a neurological disorder that affects approximately 3.4 million Americans, including 500,000 children.

 What is Epilepsy?